 Before we stopped to take in this spectacular vista, we were riding in Maurat’s battered gray Mercedes listening to the car’s malfunctioning stereo play an endless loop of a song by singer Said Sanhaji.
 He performs a blend of traditional Moroccan music and pop known as chaabi and is similar to the Algerian rai made famous in the West when Cheb Mami sang on Sting’s 1999 hit “Desert Rose.”
 Maurat and Mohammed either did not notice or didn’t care that the same fragment of a song had been wailing away for a good half-hour.
 But Betto, a radio journalist with a discerning ear, took heed of the looped music; he turned to me at one point during the drive from Fez to Sefrou, and with a roll of his eyes, shrugged.
-After all, we are in the hands of our hosts, who will take us to several other nearby towns and cities over the next twelve hours.
+After all, we are at the mercy of our gracious hosts, who will take us to several other nearby towns and cities over the next twelve hours.
 In addition to Sefrou, we’ll travel through Azrou, to the south, and Meknes, to the east, as well as the tiny villages of Bhalil, where people live in hillside troglodyte cave homes, and Ifrane, whose alpine villa-style houses, steep mountains and crisp air offer a stark contrast to the rest of Morocco.
 Ifrane is more Switzerland than North Africa.

 For its part, Sefrou was once home to as many as 6,000 Jews, and while some still live here, most left Morocco in the aftermath of Israel’s Six-Day War in 1967.
 Mohammed, whose English is much better than Maurat’s, likes to tout Morocco’s comparative tolerance in this part of the world.
 “Here, no problem between Jews and Muslims,” he tells us.
 “They give a lot to the Moroccan people.
 They are generous; they are good.”